-(b) Use of Estimates
+(b)Use of Estimates

 The preparation of the Company's unaudited condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions, which affect the reported amounts in the financial statements and accompanying notes.
-Actual results could differ from those estimates.
+Actual results could differ from those estimates

-In light of the current unknown duration and severity of the COVID-19 pandemic, we continue to face potential uncertainty which may impact the judgments and estimates needed to apply our significant accounting policies.
+In light of the currently unknown duration and severity of the COVID-19 pandemic, we face a greater degree of uncertainty than normal in making the judgments and estimates needed to apply our significant accounting policies.
 As of the date these condensed consolidated financial statements were issued, the impacts of the COVID-19 pandemic did not have a significant impact on our estimates or judgments.
 Judgments and assumptions may change, as new events occur and additional information is obtained, as well as other factors related to COVID-19 and economic recovery that could result in a meaningful impact on our consolidated financial statements in future reporting periods.

-(c) Business Combinations
+(c)Business Combinations